 Yes, the genealogy gets crazy.
-It is enough to say that Nero must have grown up hearing about Cleopatra from both his mother and step-father, who knew what they were talking about.
-He must have heard about Cleopatra’s pros and cons, her antics, her looks, her habits.
+It is enough to say that Nero must have grown up hearing about Cleopatra from both his mother and step-father, both of whom were very well informed about Cleopatra’s intimacies.
 And poet Lucan, as his friend, was likely privy to them.